 If you’re looking for a women’s wetsuit for cold water temperatures and want something that has a great range of motion, take a look at this option from Scubapro.

-This full length suit is made from 100% Everflex neoprene, an X-Foam formulation created for durability.
+This full is made from 100% Everflex neoprene, an X-Foam formulation created for durability.
 Then the diamond span thermal inner liner creates added warmth.
 The torso has a 7mm thickness whereas the arms and lengths are cut down to 5mm to allow excellent mobility.
 The whole suit is designed with fewer seams for added flexibility.

 If you need the best 7mm wetsuit for diving, this option from Scubapro is of a super high quality with some helpful features to give you added warmth and performance.